SAP-samples/low-code-applications/exercises/rap/exercises/ex1/README.md

 > Don't forget to replace all occurences of the placeholder **`###`** with your group ID in the exercise steps below.
 > If you don't have a group ID yet, please check with your instructor.

-## Exercise 1.1: CCreate an ABAP Package form the SAP Build Lobby
+## Exercise 1.1: Create an ABAP Package form the SAP Build Lobby

 1. Open the lobby https://lcapteched.eu10.build.cloud.sap/lobby